AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   warning message appears on GSAS-II startup.
 * imageio is used to make movies.
 This is optional and is offered for plotting superspace (modulated) structures.
-* requests: this package simplifies http access (https://requests.readthedocs.io/).
-It is used for access to webpages such as ISODISTORT and for some internal software downloads.
 * win32com (windows only): this module is used to install GSAS-II on windows machines.
 GSAS-II can be used on Windows without this, but the installation will offer less